 Hanyeri Rock Monument

 The rock monument remains unprotected right by the main road and prone to damage.
 By 2013 a large piece of the rock at the bottom section which had been separated from the main block by a large crack that can be seen in the older photos has fallen off.
-A smaller, triangle shaped piece at the top right above the hieroglyphs of the central group is also gone.
+A smaller, triangle shaped piece at the top right that had the tip of the spear and a couple of the hieroglyphic signs of the left most group it also gone.

 Ehringhaus, H. Götter, Herrscher, Inschriften.
 Die Felsreliefs der hethitischen Großreichszeit in der Türkei.
-Mainz: Zabern, 2005: 70-80.
+Mainz, 2005: 7080.

 Rossner, E. Die hethitischen Felsreliefs in der Türkei, Munich, 1988.

 Stokkel, P. "A New Perspective on Hittite Rock Reliefs," Anatolica 31, 2005: 17188.